wp-plugins/oik/readme.txt

 Other plugins extend the functionality:

+For general use
+* oik-blocks to create Artisteer style blocks within your pages, posts and even widgets
+* oik-button-shortcodes to provide call-to-action button style links for Artisteer themes
+* oik-email-signature to help generate an email signature file for all your email messages
 * oik-paypal-shortcodes to provide PayPal buttons,
-* oik-button-shortcodes to provide call-to-action button style links for Artisteer themes
 * oik-sidebar gives you the ability to use Widget Wrangler with Artisteer v3 themes
-* oik-bwtrace provides a rudimentary trace function, which logs trace information to a file, rather than including it within the web page output.
 * oik-tides - shortcode for tide times in the UK

+For bobbing wide and other WordPress plugin developers
 * oik-bob-bing-wide to provide easy to use shortcode macros for bob/fob bing/bong wide/hide wow, WoW and WOW, oik and loik, bw_plug, bw_module
-* oik-email-signature to help generate an email signature file for all your email messages
-* oik-blocks to create Artisteer style blocks within your pages, posts and even widgets
+* oik-bwtrace provides a rudimentary trace function, which logs trace information to a file, rather than including it within the web page output.

-The plugins are developed using a set of functions that can make PHP and HTML coding a bit easier.
+ALL of the plugins are developed using a set of functions that can make PHP and HTML coding a bit easier.
 These are known as the bw API.

 == Installation ==
 1. Upload the contents of the oik plugin to the `/wp-content/plugins/oik' directory
 1. Activate the oik base plugin through the 'Plugins' menu in WordPress
 1. Go to Settings > oik options to fill in your **o**ften **i**ncluded **k**ey information